 How to Increase the Likelihood of Pregnancy

-There are a number of different ways men with low sperm count and can increase their likelihood of pregnancy.
+There are a number of different ways men with low sperm count can increase their likelihood of pregnancy.
 If a lifestyle factor is the cause of low sperm count, lifestyle changes can be beneficial.
 In the event that low sperm count is the result of another cause, one or a few of the following treatments may be recommended:

-- Hormone treatment: If hormone imbalance is present, a medication may be prescribed to help a man’s body get back to normal.
+- Hormone treatment: If hormone imbalance is present, medication may be prescribed to help a man’s body get back to normal.
 It typically takes a few months to see results from this type of medication.

 - Surgery: Surgery may be necessary if low sperm count is the result of a physical abnormality.

 - Assisted fertilization: IVF can be used to fertilize the egg in a lab before it is transferred into the uterus.
 Since IVF allows the fertilization process to be completed manually, sperm count is not as important.
-IUI which involves separating high quality sperm from those that are non moving or sluggish is another option.
+IUI, which involves separating high-quality sperm from those that are non-moving or sluggish, is another option.